CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 REGULATORY INFORMATION

 H.R.
-Owen Dealerships Limited, Jack Barclay Limited Broughtons of Cheltenham Limited is an appointed representative of ITC Compliance Limited which is authorised and regulated by the Financial Conduct Authority (their registration number is 313486).
+Owen Dealerships Limited, Jack Barclay Limited and Broughtons of Cheltenham Limited are appointed representatives of ITC Compliance Limited which is authorised and regulated by the Financial Conduct Authority (their registration number is 313486).
 Permitted activities include advising on and arranging general insurance contracts and acting as a credit broker not a lender.

 All finance applications are subject to status, terms and conditions apply, UK residents only, 18s or over, Guarantees may be required.